COALAIP/specs/coala-ip/README.md

 #### IPLD by Example

 The following sections give a brief overview of the functionality of IPLD.
-We chose to demonstrate the technology by demonstration as a [comprehensible specification of IPLD](https://github.com/ipfs/specs/tree/master/ipld) exists already.
+We choose to demonstrate the technology by demonstration as a [comprehensible specification of IPLD](https://github.com/ipfs/specs/tree/master/ipld) exists already.